AdobeDocs/advertising.pt-BR/help/creative/creative-libraries/creative-settings-standard.md

    Consulte as [especificações flexíveis do anúncio](#flexible-ad-spec).

-1. Edite as novas [configurações flexíveis do anúncio de HTML](#flexible-ad-settings), conforme necessário.
+1. Edite as novas [configurações flexíveis de anúncios do HTML](#flexible-ad-settings), conforme necessário.

 1. Clique em **[!UICONTROL Edit]**